DataFog/datafog-python/README.md

 <p align="center">
     <b>Open-source PII Detection for Retrieval Systems</b>. <br />
-    Scan, redact, and manage PII in your documents before they get uploaded to a Retrieval Augmented Generation (RAG) system.
+    Scan, redact, and manage PII in your documents before they get uploaded to a Generative AI system.
 </p>

 <p align="center">